-Letters of endorsement from unfunded collaborators should also be included, if applicable.
+Letters of collaboration from unfunded collaborators should also be included, if applicable, and should be placed in Appendix 6 (Other Attachments).
+These letters should state the intention to participate in the proposed research, with a brief description of the activities to be undertaken by the collaborator.
 Do not submit general letters of support as these are not used in making funding decisions and can interfere with the selection of peer reviewers.